 Every assessment should be child centred.
 Where there is a conflict between the needs of the child and their parents/carers, decisions should be made in the child's best interests.
 The parents should be involved at the earliest opportunity unless to do so would prejudice the safety of the child.

-The parents' involvement in the Assessment will be central to its success.
-At the outset they need to understand how they can contribute to the process and what is expected of them to change in order to improve the outcomes for the child.
-The Assessment process must be open and transparent with the parents.
+The parents' involvement in the assessment will be central to its success.
+At the outset they need to understand how they can contribute to the process and what needs to change in order to improve the outcomes for the child.
+The assessment process must be open and transparent with the parents.
 However, the process should also challenge parents' statements and behaviour where it is evidenced that there are inconsistencies, questions or obstacles to progress.
-All parents or care givers should be involved equally in the Assessment and should be supported to participate whilst the welfare of the child must not be overshadowed by parental needs.
-There may be exceptions to the involvement in cases of sexual abuse or domestic violence and abuse for example, where the plan for the Assessment must consider the safety of an adult as well as that of the child.
+All parents or care givers should be involved equally in the assessment and should be supported to participate whilst the welfare of the child must not be overshadowed by parental needs.
+There may be exceptions to the involvement in cases of sexual abuse or domestic violence and abuse for example, where the plan for the assessment must consider the safety of an adult as well as that of the child.